 - Mandatory Reporting Requirements

-You must meet the following criteria to be eligible to apply for STEM OPT work authorization.
+You must meet ALL of the following criteria to be eligible to apply for STEM OPT work authorization.
+If you do not meet all of the requirements, then you are not eligible for STEM OPT.
 For more information, visit Study in States: Determining STEM OPT Extension Eligibility.

 This is an overview of the application process involving all the parties: you, the